solrevdev/solrevdev.github.io/_posts/2020-05-18-deploy-aspnet-core-web-api-to-fly-via-docker.md

 flyctl deploy
 ```

-And get my deployed endpoint url back to use in the front end...
+And get the deployed endpoint url back to use in the front end...

 ```powershell
 flyctl info